WAMC celebrates 136th Enlisted Medical Corps Anniversary

 |0

-This work, WAMC celebrates 136th Enlisted Medical Corps Anniversary [Image 3 of 3], by Isaac Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, WAMC celebrates 136th Enlisted Medical Corps Anniversary, by Keisha Frith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT